sprucelabsai/workspace.sprucebot-skills-kit/packages/heartwood-components/components/03-structure/02-layout/Readme.md

 The Layout element is simply a wrapper element used to provide proper spacing to nested Layout Sections.

-Use a Layout element whenever you need to provide vertical spacing to sections of a page or to divide content into multiple columns.
+Use a Layout element whenever you need to provide horizontal padding and vertical spacing to sections of a page or to divide content into multiple columns.

 ---